LelandGrunt/FFE/FFE-AddIn/_Doc/Ribbon_Options.md

 * `Info`
   * `About`
     Shows the FFE Add-in *About* dialog.
+  * `FFE Changelog`
+    Opens the FFE Changelog in default browser.
   * `SSQ Changelog`
     Opens the SSQ Changelog in default browser.
   * `Check for Update`
     Checks for a new FFE release.